Tanuj2552/I2C-Communnication-between-multiple-Arduinos/README.md

 # I2C-Communnication-between-multiple-Arduinos
 This repo contains my code and simulation results to the I2C communication between 1 master arduino and two slave arduinos.

-All the codes of the arduinos are written in Arduino software.
+All the codes of the arduinos are written in Arduino IDE.

 The simulaiton was done in a free online simulator TinkerCad.